-- is a voluntary, open, independent, democratic confederation of trade unions protecting wage, working and living conditions and rights of employees
+- Voluntary, open, independent, democratic confederation of trade unions protecting wage, working and living conditions and rights of employees

-- is an important social partner in tripartite negotiations in the framework of the Council of Economic and Social Agreement of the Czech Republic
+- Important social partner in tripartite negotiations in the framework of the Council of Economic and Social Agreement of the Czech Republic

-- works in the regions of the Czech Republic through Regional Councils of Trade Unions (RROS) and Regional Offices for Legal Assistance (RPP)
+- Operates in the regions of the Czech Republic through Regional Councils of Trade Unions (RROS) and Offices for Legal Assistance

-- is a member of the International Trade Union Confederation (ITUC), of the European Trade Union Confederation (ETUC) and of the Trade Union Advisory Committee to the OECD (TUAC)
+- Member of the International Trade Union Confederation (ITUC), of the European Trade Union Confederation (ETUC) and of the Trade Union Advisory Committee to the OECD (TUAC)

 Activities related to the WDDW organised by the CMKOS and its affiliated trade unions on 7 October 2013

 The main event will took place in Pragueon 7 October.
 The leaders of the trade union confederations from the Visegrad countries - the Czech Republic, Hungary, Poland and Slovakia - met for their annual meeting and they commemorated the World Day for Decent Work.
 Special attention was paid to growing extent of precarious work in the context of present economic and social situation in individual countries.